kubevirt/community/design-proposals/initial-networking.md

 ## API

-This proposal will enhance the `VM` Resoufce to also accept interfaces like:
+This proposal will enhance the `VM` Resource to also accept interfaces like:

 ```
 "interfaces": [